We will always respect your privacy and security.

 - to contact you about changes to this policy; and

-- if you have a Safe Hands Funeral Plan, to send you marketing communications by post about our products and services, and our sister companies in the SHP Capital Group’s products and services.
+- to send you marketing communications by post or contact you by telephone about our products and services, and our sister companies in the SHP Capital Group’s products and services.

 If you give us your consent to do so, we may also send to you by email marketing communications about us or our group companies’ products and services.

-If you give us your consent, we may collect your device’s location information tTo provide you with location-based services.
+If you give us your consent, we may collect your device’s location information to provide you with location-based services.

 If we intend to further process your personal data for any other reason, we’ll give you information about that before it happens.